freezy/dmd-extensions/README.md

   - `top` - Y-axis of the window position
   - `width` - Width of the DMD in monitor pixels
   - `height` - Height of the dmd in monitor pixels
+  - `dotsize` - Scale dot size.
+Use `0.8` for previous default setting
 - `[pindmd1]` Options for the 2-bit pinDMD display
   - `enabled` - If false, doesn't bother looking for a pinDMD1
 - `[pindmd2]` Options for the 4-bit pinDMD2 display